The new-age consumer is oversaturated with a myriad of brands at their rescue.

 And if you think just advertising noble causes is going to deem you genuine in the public eye, you’re so very wrong – A consumer study on millennials found that a mere 1% of those polled would trust a company because of advertising.

-The customers today are more informed and empowered than ever, they can spot a scam from miles away.
+Customers today are more informed and empowered than ever, they can spot a scam from miles away.

 So there’s no fooling them, if you want them to believe you, you need to put all your words into action.